 4. Proofread

-In addition to this, I make students chorally (or individually depending on group size) read their sentence back to me.
+In addition to this, I have students chorally (or individually depending on group size) read their sentence back to me.
 Then I ask them to “help me” write the sentence on the board.
 I draw lines for the numbers of words.
 Then I ask them how to spell each word (which gives younger students practice with letter naming).
-Sometimes with older students I purposely make mistakes and ask them to help me fix them.
-I ask, “Is this how you spell ________?”
-They love saying “NO, you’re wrong!”
-This helps reinforce the message that mistakes are okay and help us learn.
-It keeps the lesson light and the kids feeling good.
-If students still have any errors after all of that, I place a line under the appropriate place on their paper and have them write the word correctly, but usually they’ve already made all the necessary corrections.

 What Do We Need to Implement Effective Sentence Dictation Routines?

 One of the great things about sentence dictation is the minimal prep involved.
 You really just need pencils and paper or whiteboards and dry-erase markers.
-Other than that, you just need the sentences!
+Other than that, you need the sentences!
 Most explicit phonics programs give you at least a handful of sentences to use for dictation, targeting each skill in their particular scope and sequence.

-I’ve felt a little unsatisfied with the sentences provided by the programs I’ve used (and I’ve used a lot over the past 20 years) for various reasons.
-Either there weren’t enough sentences, the sentences were awkward and/or meaningless, or there were no visuals of any kind to both anchor the sentences in students’ memory and give an extra boost of interest and meaning.
-There also have never been options for differentiation based on the varying needs of support that students may require.
+I’ve felt unsatisfied with the sentences provided by the programs I’ve used over the past 20 years.
+Either there weren’t enough sentences, the sentences were awkward or meaningless, or there were no visuals of any kind to both anchor the sentences in students’ memory and give an extra boost of interest and meaning.

-If you’ve felt similar frustrations with the sentence dictation portion of your phonics program and are in need of resources to enhance it, OR if you don’t have your hands on an explicit program, you may be interested in my dictation sentence packages.
-The details of these resources are provided below.
+If you’ve felt similar frustrations with the sentence dictation portion of your phonics program OR if you don’t have your hands on an explicit program, you may be interested in my dictation sentence packages.

-• Ten dictation sentences for the targeted phonics skill
+- Ten dictation sentences for the targeted phonics skill

-• Engaging real photographs for each dictation sentence
+- Engaging real photographs for each dictation sentence

 Final Thoughts on Sentence Dictation